BHashemi2021/MechaCar_Statistical_Analysis/README.md

 •	What data is needed to run the statistical test?

-(((((After you’ve completed the technical analysis for each deliverable, provide a short summary of the results in the README.md of the analysis.
-For the final deliverable, you’ll write up a short description of the study design for additional statistical analysis.
-In the written summaries, we would like you to think critically about your analysis, not demonstrate mastery of automotive manufacturing.)))))

 •	A metric to be tested is mentioned (5 pt)